jedick/R-help-chat/README.md

 This project wouldn't be what it is without these awesome codes.
 Thank you!

 - The BM25S retriever code (with persistence!) is copied from a [LangChain PR](https://github.com/langchain-ai/langchain/pull/28123) by [@mspronesti](https://github.com/mspronesti)
-- [ToolCallingLLM](https://github.com/lalanikarim/tool_calling_llm) is used to add LangChain-compatible tooling to a local Hugging Face model (here, [SmolLM3](https://huggingface.co/HuggingFaceTB/SmolLM3-3B))
+- [ToolCallingLLM](https://github.com/lalanikarim/tool_calling_llm) is used to add LangChain-compatible tooling to a local Hugging Face model